Tuesday, March 1, 2011

 Habitat: Exposed ponds & seepage, forested streams and rivers (uplands)

 The sixth species of Orthetrum I have added to the blog (and the last I have spotted so far) is Orthetrum triangulare triangulare.
-I am still looking for 3 species of Orthetrum in Thailand.
+I am still looking for several species of Orthetrum in Thailand.
 I have seen this at a number of upland streams and rivers, especially in Chiang Mai, Phu Kradeung National Park and Nam Nao environs.
 The tend to live alongside other Orthetrum species and tend to like hot, sunny weather.
 The males are common at the water's edge, but I have only spotted one female.

 The male